Germany: Police arrest teen after allegedly killing couple | DW | 09.01.2022

-An 18-year-old in Germany turned himself in to the police after he allegedly killed a couple in their home in the southern state of Bavaria, authorities said on Sunday.
+An 18-year-old turned himself in to the police after he allegedly killed a couple in their home in the southern state of Bavaria, authorities said on Sunday.

-Although the main suspect is now in custody, investigators say the latest developments are raising more questions than providing answers.
+Although the main suspect is now in custody, investigators have said the latest developments are raising more questions than answers.

 What do we know about the case?

 The bodies of a 47-year-old woman and her 51-year-old husband were found in the basement.
-Police said the two sustained stabbing wounds.
+Police said the two sustained stab wounds.

 Authorities said the children were in the house at the time of the killings — but that it is not yet clear how much of the crime they witnessed.